percona/percona-everest-backend/CONTRIBUTING.md

     - Make 3.x
     - Docker 20.x
     - Git 2.x
-1. Checkout the repo
+1. Check out the repo:
 `git clone https://github.com/percona/percona-everest-backend`
-2. Navigate to the repo folder
+2. Navigate to the repo folder:
 `cd percona-everest-backend`
-3. Checkout a particular branch if needed:
+3. Check out a particular branch if needed:
 `git checkout <branch_name>`
-4. Install the project dependencies
+4. Install the project dependencies:
 `make init`
-5. Run the dev environment
+5. Run the dev environment:
 `make local-env-up`
-6. Run the build
+6. Run the build: `make run`
-`make run`

 ### Add a new proxy method
 1. Copy the corresponding k8s spec to the [openapi.yml](./docs/spec/openapi.yml).
-Here is an [article](https://jonnylangefeld.com/blog/kubernetes-how-to-view-swagger-ui) about how to observe your cluster API, which will include the operator defined methods (if the operator is installed).
+For information on observing your cluster API, see [Kubernetes: How to View Swagger UI blog post](https://jonnylangefeld.com/blog/kubernetes-how-to-view-swagger-ui), which details the operator-defined methods (if the operator is installed).

-2. Make the spec modifications if needed.
-Things to keep in mind when designing new methods:
+2. Make necessary spec modifications.
+When designing new methods:

-   - the [guidelines](https://opensource.zalando.com/restful-api-guidelines/) describes good practices
-   - unlike the operator API the everest API uses kebab-case
+-  follow the [Restful API guidelines](https://opensource.zalando.com/restful-api-guidelines/). - - use kebab-case instead of operator API.
-   - consider what parameters should be exposed via the proxy method
+- determine parameters to expose via proxy.```
 2. Copy the custom resources schema (if needed) from the [Everest operator](https://github.com/percona/dbaas-operator/tree/main/config/crd/bases) config to the Components section of the [openapi.yml](./docs/spec/openapi.yml).
 3. Run the code generation
 ```